scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 ---

 # Taxonomy
-The taxonomy of the *Orchidaceae* has evolved slowly during the last 250 years, starting with Carl Linnaeus who in 1753 recognized eight genera.
+Starting with Carl Linnaeus who in 1753 recognized eight genera, the taxonomy of the *Orchidaceae* has evolved continuously during the last 250 years.
 Whilst there are 50 or so native speices within Britain and Ireland, 36 of which are found within Berkshire, Buckinghamshire and Oxfordshire.
-Worldwide there are thought to be around 28,000 accepted species, distributed amongst some 900 genera.
+Worldwide there are thought to be around 28,000 accepted species, distributed across some 900 genera.
 Orchid taxonomy is still actively being revised and each year approximately 150 new species are discovered.

-There are currently five recognised subfamilies, comprising 22 tribes, 70 subtribes:
+There are currently five recognised subfamilies:

-* *Apostasioideae* - only two genera and 15 species are recognised within the Apostasioideae, they are thought to be the basal lineage for the Orchid family
+* *Apostasioideae* - only two genera and 15 species are recognised within what is thought to be the basal lineage of the Orchidaceae
-* *Cypripedioideae* - five genera and 165 species, this group is known as the slipper orchids
+* *Cypripedioideae* - this group is known as the slipper orchids and is split amongst five genera
 * *Orchidoideae* - typically single stamen terrestrial plants, with tubers or rhizomes, of around 62 genera and 3200 species
 * *Epidendroideae* - the largest subfamily by far, with 576 genera and 15,000 species; most are ephiphytes or parasitic upon mycorrhizal fungi
 * *Vanilloideae* - there are 15 genera and around 180 species whose distribution is pantropical, throughout Asia, Australia and the Americas

 All UK species are within the Orchidoideae and Epidendroideae subfamilies, with a single species *Cypripedium calceolus*, commonly known as Lady's Slipper, in the Cypripedioideae family.
 The type genus for the Orchidaceae family is *Orchis*, which is within the sub-family *Orchidoideae*.

-# Anatomy
-* Roots - terrestrial orchids may have rhizomes or tubers.
-Some terrestrial orchids have two subterranean tubers; one being used as a food reserve for winter.
-Epiphytic orchids have aerial roots that can be several meters long.
-* Leaves - all Orchids that have leaves are simple with parallel veins.
-Leaves may be ovate, lanceolate or orbiulate.
-Note that Orchids of the genus *Corallorhiza* (Coralroot orchids) lack leaves altogether, and instead are parasitic on the roots of mature trees and use specialized fungi to harvest sugars.
-* Flowers - the flowers of orchids are bilaterally symmetrical and orchids found in Europe are typically made up of three sepals and three petals, where one petal is distrinctly different from the others in that it forms a lip or *labellum*.
-The lip is often highly decorated or of a very different shape to the other petals.
-The labellum is actually the upper medial petal; as the flower develops, the inferior ovary usually rotates 180°.

 # Species Recorded
 From May 2019 I visited a number of Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust (BBOWT) nature reserves to photograph native UK speices.
-The following list shows the BBOWT sites I visted, together with the species observed.
-I also took a field trip to the Picos de Europa, in northern Spain, in early June.
-This area is renowned within Europe for a high density of Orchid specimens, and whilst having many similar species to those which are native to the UK, there are a some that are not found in the UK.
+The following list records the BBOWT sites I visted, together with the species observed for a given time of year.
+I also took a field trip to the Picos de Europa, in northern Spain in early June.
+This area is renowned within Europe for a high density of Orchid species, and whilst many are similar to those which are native to the UK, there are a some that are not found in the UK.

 Each species recorded in the sections below has the following information: